karas84/ProjectZeroUndub/README.md

 lot of code to handle a good part of them.
 Still, if possible, I would like to release specific tools to address each one of them and the relative documentation.

+#### *Small Update*
+*I've published some of the tools I used for the undub together with an initial documentation for some game formats here: [https://github.com/karas84/ProjectZeroTools](https://github.com/karas84/ProjectZeroTools).*

 ## Usage

 The program comes as both a python3 command-line tool (with very few dependencies) or as a tkinter GUI.